 THE CONVERSATION – 1974 – movie

-THE CONVERSATION – 1974 – movie - A Classic Review - Directed and written by Francis Ford Coppola – the players are – Harry (Gene Hackman), Stan (John Cazale), Bernie (Allen Garfield), Mark (Frederic Forrest), Ann (Cindy Williams), The Director (Robert Duvall), Martin Stett (Harrison Ford), Meredith (Elizabeth MacRae), Amy (Teri Garr) – camera Bill Butler – the film was edited by Richard Chew and Walter Murch while Francis Ford Coppola was shooting The Godfather II.
+THE CONVERSATION – 1974 – A Classic Review - Directed and written by Francis Ford Coppola – the players are – Harry (Gene Hackman), Stan (John Cazale), Bernie (Allen Garfield), Mark (Frederic Forrest), Ann (Cindy Williams), The Director (Robert Duvall), Martin Stett (Harrison Ford), Meredith (Elizabeth MacRae), Amy (Teri Garr) – camera Bill Butler – the film was edited by Richard Chew and supervised by Walter Murch while he was working with Francis Ford Coppola on the The Godfather II shoot.

 Our protagonist is Harry Caul, a for-hire, clandestine, interceptor of private conversations, which are recorded and delivered to his clients.
 Harry is not a voyeur who peers into other people’s lives for his own sexual pleasure.
 He is, by legal definition, an eavesdropper.